 - 1. Discuss how the evidence supports or does not support proceeding with TPR. - 2.
 Discuss how the information regarding the relative that is now ready to care for the children would/would not influence your decisions in this scenario. - 3.
-How would the information regarding Lacey's father influence your decision?
+Discuss how information about Lacey's father impacts decision making in the family's case.